Double Comparatives

 - This restaurant serves more delicious food than that one.

-I’m sure you also know what double comparatives are and you see or hear this kind of expression all the time but you just don’t recognize them by the name.
-It’s very simple and easy to learn the structure so I’ll teach you so you can enjoy using them as if you were a native speaker.
+I’m sure you also know what double comparatives are.
+You see or hear this kind of expression all the time, but you just don’t recognise it by its name.
+The structure is very simple and easy to learn, so I’ll teach you to enjoy using it as if you were a native speaker.

 So-called double comparatives are structures that employ two parallel clauses to express cause and effect.